graphite-project/graphite-web/docs/config-carbon.rst

 'avg'.
 The name of the aggregate metric will be derived from 'output_template' filling in any captured fields from 'input_pattern'.
-Any metric that will arrive to ``carbon-aggregator`` will proceed to its output untouched unless it is overriden by a generated metric of the same name.
+Any metric that will arrive to ``carbon-aggregator`` will proceed to its output untouched unless it is overridden by some rule.

 For example, if your metric naming scheme is: